FlexMeasures/flexmeasures/documentation/tut/toy-example-from-scratch.rst

         .. note:: When installing with ``pip``, on some platforms problems might come up (e.g. macOS, Windows).
 One reason is that FlexMeasures requires some libraries with lots of C code support (e.g. Numpy).
 One way out is to use Docker, which uses a prepared Linux image, so it'll definitely work.

         In case you want to re-run the tutorial, then it's recommended to delete the old database and create a fresh one.
-Run the following command to create a clean database.
+Run the following command to create a clean database with a new user.

         .. code-block:: bash

-            $ make clean-db db_name=flexmeasures-db
+            $ make clean-db db_name=flexmeasures-db db_user=flexmeasures

 Add some structural data
 ---------------------------------------